Computer-assisted construction of $SU(2)$-invariant negative Einstein metrics: Introduction and preliminaries

 along with the equations obtained by cyclically exchanging $a,b,c$.
 In the radial ($\partial/\partial t$) direction, the Einstein equation is

 Taking the trace of the tangential equation and using the radial equation yields the conservation law

 where $S$ is the scalar curvature of the principal orbits.
 In terms of $a,b,c$, it takes the form

 If the tangential equations are satisfied, then it suffices to check that the radial equation, or equivalently the conservation law, holds at one time to show that it holds at all other times \cite{EW00}.
+It is also worth noting that the Einstein ODEs are invariant under any sign change $(a,b,c)\rightarrow(\pm a, \pm b, \pm c)$, and thus we may assume that $a,b,c\geq 0$.

 The ODEs (\ref{tangential}) form a singular initial value problem at the singular orbit(s) of the manifold.
 Suppose throughout the remainder of the paper that $M$ is complete.

-Recall that for $\Lambda>0$, by the Bonnet--Myers theorem, $M$ is compact and consequently has two singular orbits, whereas for $\Lambda\leq 0$ there is just one singular orbit.
+\begin{itemize} \item For $\Lambda>0$, by the Bonnet--Myers theorem, $M$ is compact and consequently has two singular orbits. \item When $\Lambda = 0$, there is exactly one singular orbit, for the following reasons.
+There at least one, because otherwise, by the Cheeger--Gromoll splitting theorem, $M$ is isometric to a product $N\times \mathbb{R}$.
+There is at most one, as otherwise $M$ is compact, all Killing vector fields on $M$ are parallel, which leads to a contradiction if one considers the Killing field generated by the cohomogeneity one action. \item When $\Lambda<0$, As compact negative Einstein manifolds admit no nonzero Killing vector fields, there can be either 0 or 1 singular orbits.
+While complete metrics with no singular orbits, i.e. solutions existing for all $t\in \mathbb{R}$, may exist, we will restrict ourselves in the present work to metrics with at least one singular orbit. \end{itemize}

 In addition, the topology of the singular and principal orbits imposes boundary conditions required for smooth extension of the metric to the singular orbit.
 More specifically, there are four possible boundary conditions at the singular orbit for $g$ to be a smooth metric.
-In each case, the space of smooth Einstein metrics defined on a neighbourhood of the singular orbit, considered as formal power series for $a,b,c$, is two-dimensional and can be parametrised by some (non-canonical choice of a) pair of boundary conditions.
+In each case, the space of smooth Einstein metrics defined on a neighbourhood of the singular orbit, considered as formal power series for $a$, $b$ and $c$, is two-dimensional and can be parametrised by some (non-canonical choice of a) pair of boundary conditions.
 Here, the nuts and bolts terminology follows \cite{GP79}, and we will assume that the singular orbit in question is at $t=0$.